 - Look at your roadmap, and reach out to your list of names.
 You need to have your CV or Resume, job goals and ‘elevator speech’ ready.

-- Make connections by attending networking events, calling people, writing emails and at random occasions.
+- Make connections by attending networking events, calling people, writing emails and on random occasions.
 You need to be clear, concise, authentic and considerate when presenting your case, and most of all ask for advice – not a hand-out.
 Read: Job Networking Tips, helpguide.org

 - The successful networker will work the network carefully, slowly and follow-up with thank-you notes and respect.
-It is an art that takes some time to perfect, and understanding its principals will allow you to build real relationships, which you in turn will reciprocate when so required.
+It is an art that takes some time to perfect, and understanding its principals will allow you to build real relationships, which you, in turn, will reciprocate when so required.

 Networking for International Jobs